The term 'tinted moisturisers' is actually an insult to these products, all of which I've tried. They are all much more than that.

 I still wear heavy makeup.
 Double Wear.
 Of course.
 But over the past few months, I've been trying to wean myself off it.
 The fresh-faced 'no makeup' look is 'in' right now, but even if it weren't, I'd prefer to move away from the mask.
 My problem is my face.
 After years of acne, I've been left with redness, scars and gaping pores.
 I don't have a face for no makeup, and that's just the way I feel.
 Unfortunately, tinted moisturisers were a problem for my type of visage.
 They just wouldn't do what I'd want them to do, mainly cover up the blemishes and fill in the holes.
 They also made my face look even oilier, and as my face sucked all the moisture in, it would wear off in no time, leaving behind little orange patches of pigment.

 That was until cosmetic companies started to put real thought into the makeup dilemmas of an oily-skinned gal.
-Last year, La Roche-Posay released a tinted version of its famous Effaclar Duo + mattifying moisturiser, and it changed the way I thought of painting my face.
+A couple of years ago, La Roche-Posay released a tinted version of its famous Effaclar Duo + mattifying moisturiser, and it changed the way I thought of painting my face.

-The newest (it doesn't arrive in Irish stores until October) and possibly my new favourite.
+The newest (it arrived in Irish stores last October) and possibly my favourite; I've been wearing it ever since.
 The coolest thing about this moisturiser is the 'colour-smart' technology.
 It appears at first to be a white, pearly cream substance but once you begin to spread it, its colour changes to adapt to your skin tone.
 Very smart indeed.

 Waso says it's for all skin types, helping to hydrate and protect the skin against UV rays and environmental stressors, improving the look of pores, and decreasing shine.